parkerjbeard/golfdaddy-brain-mono/backend/SUPABASE_MIGRATION.md

 - `tasks.sql` - Tasks with RACI assignments
 - `docs.sql` - AI-generated documentation
 - `commits.sql` - GitHub commit tracking (already existed)
+- `pull_requests.sql` - Pull request activity used for KPI widgets

 To apply these schemas to your Supabase project: